athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Zoog Swarm.md

   - name: ""

   - name: "Spell Sight"
-    desc: "  A zoog's eyes shed bright light in a 15-foot emanation (and dim light in the next 15 feet).
+    desc: "  A zoog's eyes shed bright light in a @Template[emanation|distance:15] (and dim light in the next 15 feet).
 Any magic effect in this area glows faintly.
 A zoog can quell or renew this light as a free action on its turn."

 abilities_mid:
   - name: ""